 Let’s say you enjoy designing presentation decks or posting on social media.
 You can provide those services as a freelancer on websites such as Freelancer, Upwork, and Fiverr.

 If you like baking or cooking, sell your bakes to your local community.
-You can even teach an online class on SkillShare!
+You can even teach an online class on SkillShare or these other course platforms!

 Crafty people have found ways to earn a living by creating jewellery, keychains, magnets, clothes, notebooks and more on Etsy.